Welcome to Milagro Texas Band

 Richard Perez - Piano, Organ

-Richard Perez is Keyboard player from Northside Fort Worth near the world famous Billy Bob’s Texas in the Stockyards.
+Richard Perez is Keyboard player from Northside Fort Worth near the world famous Billy Bob’s Texas in the Historic Stockyards.
 Born and bred in the great state of Texas, Richard has played in numerous bands over the years with styles in Jazz, Rock, and Blues.
 Like many in the Milagro Texas band, Richard sees the music of Carlos Santana as part of his roots.
 “It’s an honor to learn and play the keyboard parts of these iconic songs loved by so many.”
-Richard continues to study the great keyboard styles of Santana Keyboardists Greg Rollie, Chester Thompson and David K. Mathews.
+Richard continues to study the great keyboard styles of Santana Keyboardists Greg Rollie, Tom Coster, Chester Thompson and David K. Mathews.
+Richard is also a Multimedia/Music instructor and you can catch him teaching his passions at Artes de la Rosa(Rose Marine Theater) and Funkytown Music Academy in Fort Worth Texas.